 Mary Surbeck has a BA in English from Oklahoma State University and studied for a MALS at Dartmouth College.
 She received a Certificate in French Studies at the University of Montpellier.
 From those beginnings, Mary taught French, Choral Music and directed theater productions at Casady School for 29 years.
 She ended her working career at Oklahoma City Community Foundation as the literacy grant coordinator.

 Betsy Mantor is a Founding Charter Member of our organization.
-She served as Board President for 7 years and currently serves as Treasurer.
-Betsy is also a past President of the Junior League of Oklahoma City and has been volunteering for the past 20 years in the Oklahoma City and Edmond community.
+She served as Board President for 7 years.
+Betsy is also a past President of the Junior League of Oklahoma City and has been been a volunteer for the past 25 years in the Oklahoma City and Edmond communities.
 She currently shares her time with the Junior League of Oklahoma City, Youth Services of Oklahoma County, Smart Start Central Oklahoma, Edmond Historical Society, Boy Scouts of America and St. John the Baptist Catholic Parish.
 She recently retired after nine years as a Teacher’s Assistant to the 2nd Grade at St. Elizabeth Ann Seton School.

 Erin Carlstrom has worked at Feed The Children since 2002.
 She currently serves as Director of Education Programs.
 Founded in 1979 and consistently ranked as one of the largest international charities in the United States, Feed The Children delivers food, medicine, clothing and other necessities to individuals, children and families who lack life’s essentials.
-Erin was instrumental in developing three regional Teacher Stores at Feed The Children.
-The stores provide free books and educational resources for high poverty schools benefiting over 100 school districts.
-The stores had over 14,000 teacher visits in 2013.
-A fourth Teacher Store will open in 2014.
+Erin was instrumental in developing five regional Teacher Stores at Feed The Children.
+The stores provide free books and educational resources for high poverty schools benefiting over 500 school districts.
+The stores had over 14,000 teacher visits in 2015.